utsavanand2/docs/docs/pricing/README.md

 ## 14-day trial for unlimited use

-A 14-day, free, non-obligation trial is made available for unlimited use - whether business, commercial or enterprise.
-After completing the trial, you have several options.
+Find out if inlets-pro is for you with a free 14-day, no-obligation trial.
+In that time you can evaluate inlets-pro for unlimited use - whether business, commercial or enterprise.

 * [Apply for your trial](https://github.com/inlets/inlets-pro#getting-a-license-key)

+After completing the trial, you have several options for purchase.

 ## Personal use, non-commercial use